BITING RATS CENTRAL AUCKLAND

-Rats are running amok in a Glen Innes neighbourhood, chewing through linen, using drainpipes as links between houses and even biting one child on his ear.
+Rats are running amok in a Glen Innes neighborhood, chewing through linen, using drainpipes as links between houses and even biting one child on his ear.

 "He woke up crying, 'Mum, the rat bit my ear'," she said.